 Two weeks ago I underwent my second surgery, and hopefully last surgery, and it was far from easy.
 I think we all thought I would do so well because of how tough my first surgery was but we were all wrong.
 Adversity gave me some new challenges and new doubts that could chew me up in an instant, but this time I embrace them and I challenge these doubts this time.

 I was told I could be off crutches hopefully before school starts.
 Well, I got off them today and dang does it feel good (and horribly weird) to start walking again.
-They said stairs, squats, turns, sitting, standing, etc. was going to be hard, but I’m sure I can do it.
+Doctors said stairs, squats, turns, sitting, standing, etc. was going to be hard, but I’m sure I can do it.
 They said it could be maybe over a month or so until I can do turns again, but I’m sure I’ll be there before then.
-They said it could be months until I am fully recovered, but attitude is everything, I’m sure I’ll be recovered before then.
+They said it could be months until I am fully recovered.
+Attitude is everything, I’m sure I’ll be recovered before then.
 They said it could be impossible to train to the caliber I expect of myself or to swim at the national level again.
-I said watch me, because nothing is truly impossible.

 After five years of painful injuries, causing hundreds of set backs in every area of my life, and two surgeries, it is all over.
 I’m done with surgeries and injuries, and this year I welcome the endless possibilities of what I can achieve.
 If I can’t accomplish the goals I set for swimming, then I will be the best teammate, cheerleader, and team leader that I can be.
 I aim to be the best version of myself in and out of the pool, because if I learned anything from my time away from the pool life is more than swimming and more about relationships.